syn2cat/CryptoMessageInABottle/ActivityInstructions.md

 Then we have them look at a paragraph, count the 'a's, 'e's, etc. and check their guess, as well as check the second and third most frequently occurring letters.
 Also, they might look at words in ciphertext – 1-, 2- and 3-letter words in English and guess what they might be, hence guessing the letters, as the alternatives are quite few.

+Possible steps or tips:

+-Match a common letter in the message with a common letter in English or in your language (Letter Frequencies?)

+-Find a one letter word – what could it be?

+-Find a two-letter word – what could it be?

+-Look for double letters – what could they be?

+-Look at punctuation – what letter could come after an apostrophe?

 frequency analysis of “sciencefestival”, “neumuenster”. /*Other ideas?
 Ideas for French, German and Luxembourgish words, texts and most frequently used letters?
 I don't have much on frequency analysis*/

 ## Vigenere Cipher